 Skip to main content

-The Jewish burial sites in Berlin are inextricably linked to Brandenburg and Prussian history.
-They bear witness to the eventful course of assimilation and tolerance, but also to persecution and annihilation.
+Berlin's Jewish burial sites are inextricably linked to Brandenburg and Prussian history.
+They bear witness to the changing course of assimilation and tolerance, but also to persecution and destruction.

-The cemetery of the Jewish community in Weißensee, opened in 1880, is Europe's largest Jewish cemetery in terms of area and houses around 116,000 graves.
+The cemetery of the Jewish community in Weißensee, which opened in 1880, is Europe's largest Jewish cemetery in terms of area and houses around 116,000 graves.
 During the Nazi dictatorship, the war in particular caused considerable damage.
-In GDR times, despite its status as a "national cultural monument", it was desecrated several times by right-wing extremists.
-Even in the recent past, most recently in 2019, it was occasionally the site of anti-Semitic actions.
+During the GDR era, it was desecrated several times by right-wing radicals despite its status as a "national cultural monument".
+In the recent past, most recently in 2019, it was also the site of isolated anti-Semitic actions.

-The walk leads past the graves of famous and special people from Berlin's city history.
-Stories are told, some of which you have experienced yourself, from times when the "Good Place of Weißensee" was completely overgrown.
-Today this cemetery is again the main burial place of the Jewish community in Berlin.
+The walk leads past the graves of famous and special people in Berlin's city history.
+Stories are told, some of them personally experienced, from times when the "Good Place of Weißensee" was completely overgrown.
+Today this cemetery is once again the main burial site of the Jewish community in Berlin.

-Meeting point: at the entrance to the cemetery
+• Meeting point: at the entrance to the cemetery, Herbert-Baum-Straße 45, 13088 Berlin-Weissensee

-The headgear prescribed for men can be borrowed at the entrance to the cemetery.
+• The headgear required for men can be borrowed at the entrance to the cemetery.

 Additional information